hackutd/jury/docs/docs/usage/overview.md

 If the group is not there or is currently in the process of being judged, you can click the "Skip" button, which will allow you to skip the project.
 This will have no net effect on the ranking/status of that given project.
 If you see a project that may violate our rules or code of conduct, you can flag it for organizers to look at.

-Once a group is finished presenting, click the "Finish" button to open the rating popup.
-This menu will ask you to rate the judges on a 1-10 scale in a multitude of categories.
-These numbers will be considered in the final deliberation but doesn't directly impact the project's ranking.
-Once finished, click "Done".
+Once a group is finished presenting, click the "Finish" button.
+A dialog will open for you to complete your notes or star the project.
+Once finished here, click the "Done" button.
 You will be taken back to the inital menu, which should now show 1 project.
 Click the "Next Project" button to move to the second project.
 You will once again be presented with another random project.
-Go to that table, listen to their project, then rate their project.
+Go to that table, listen to their project, then complete your notes.
 Once you get back to the initial page again, you now should have 2 projects.
 You can now drag and drop the projects into the ranking, where the top project is your highest-ranked project.

 You will continue this process until you see all projects or the judging session ends.
-If at any time you would like to take a break, you can click the "I want to take a break!" button, which allows you to take a break for as long as you need.
-To resume judging, simply click the "Next Project" button.
+If at any time you would like to take a break, simply don't click "Next Project," which allows you to take a break for as long as you need.
+To resume judging, click that "Next Project" button to keep going.

 ### As an Admin (Organizer)